 This drama showed Lee Min Ho as the possibly next action superstar.
 He played the character Lee Yoon-Sung who was raised by his father’s bedtfriend for the sole purpose of avenging his father’s death.
 He was trained assassin-like in the extreme environment of Thailand.
 In the end, he infiltrated the Blue House as a geeky IT specialist from abroad.
 He met Kim Nana (played by the lovely Park Min Young) the bodyguard of the President’s daughter and from there their love story and thrilling life of uncovering the truth had started.

 This drama proved the dedication that our Oppa gives in his craft – he unfortunately had his accident in this drama that made him physically unfit in serving the military.
 The accident happened while filming a car scene.
 The damage was massive, to the point that the airbag was inflated and the front part of the car was wrecked.
 Thankfully, he walked away from it without any serious visible injuries.
+But in order to decrease the pain he felt, consumables such as biocbdplus would’ve been great.

 Well, there you go friends.
 These are my top five Lee Min Ho dramas – from action to drama to fantasy.
 I honestly love how he challenges himself with playing different roles in different genres.
 Maybe that is the reason why a lot of people (not just ladies) like him.
 His complete immersion to the role he plays makes him invisible, yet highlights the character he portrays – an acting skill that a lot aspire to have.
 Enjoy watching!
 I am sure you will be grinning from ear to ear!